-The original idea behind the internet was the proliferation of information.
+The original idea behind the Internet was the proliferation of information.
 And in many ways, it has succeeded.
 However, some of the issues that the digital age faces are: piracy, hackers, and centralized authority.

 As a result of this more and more we are seeing subscription services such as Netflix or Apple Music, or JStor for academic material.
-These gatekeeps have arrived to fill the need, curating and producing quality films, music and research.
+These gatekeepers have arrived to fill the need, curating and producing quality films, music and research.

 A larger problem

-Moreover, by providing subscription services, internet users are at the mercy of whatever content these companies want to charge.
-Companies also control what they deem profitable or willing to share, nevermind what you think is interesting or important.
+Moreover, by providing subscription services, Internet users are at the mercy of whatever content these companies want to charge.
+Companies also control what they deem profitable or willing to share, never mind what you think is interesting or important.

 The core problem is that each of these relies on a central authority to distribute content.
 Blockchain, however, was designed to be a decentralized system.
-The decentralized network put the power back in the hands of the many, rather than the privileged few.
+The decentralized network puts the power back in the hands of the many, rather than the privileged few.

 Blockchain Technology Explained

-Blockchain technology was first implemented by Bitcoin’s creator Satoshi Nakamoto in 2008.
+Blockchain technology was first implemented by Bitcoin’s anonymous creator Satoshi Nakamoto in 2008.
 The idea behind Bitcoin was a digital currency that could not be easily forged, duplicated, or tampered with.

 This article relies heavily on the work od Daniel Drescher’s book, Blockchain Basics: A Non-Technical Introduction in 25 Steps.